awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-tutorial-task-info.md

 # Tutorial: View information about tasks and task executions \(AWS CLI\)<a name="mw-cli-tutorial-task-info"></a>

-This tutorial demonstrates how to use the AWS CLI to view details about your completed maintenance window task executions\.
+This tutorial demonstrates how to use the AWS CLI to view details about your completed maintenance window tasks\.

 If you are continuing directly from [Tutorial: Create and configure a maintenance window \(AWS CLI\)](maintenance-windows-cli-tutorials-create.md), make sure you have allowed enough time for your maintenance window to run at least once in order to see its execution results\.